You are leaving Lundbeck.com/US

 Diagnosis and care

-Parkinson’s disease is diagnosed using medical history, clinical examination, and response to treatment; there is currently no reliable biochemical, imaging or genetic test that provides a definitive diagnosis.10,11 In addition, there are numerous assessment scales that can be used to identify the symptoms, and severity, of the disease.
+Parkinson’s disease is diagnosed using medical history, clinical examination, and response to treatment; there is currently no reliable biochemical, imaging or genetic test that provides a definitive diagnosis.10,11 In addition, there are numerous assessment scales that can be used to identify the symptoms and severity of the disease.

 At present, there is no cure for Parkinson’s disease, but treatments for symptoms are available and research continues.
 Although current Parkinson’s treatments cannot stop the progression, they can temporarily control and relieve symptoms and improve quality of life for those with Parkinson’s and their caregivers.